Mathematical Sets

 The next kind of set builder notation swaps out the open sentence for a function.

-Here, we are specifying a set in the form of such that is in
+Here, we are specifying a set in the form of $f(x)$ such that $x$ is in $\mathcal{U}$

 Set Builder Notation with Open sentence and function#